coinex-smart-chain/docs/en-us/consensus.md

 1. Validator

 Everyone is welcome to apply and become validator by staking `CET`.
-The first staking for the validator must exceed `10000 CET` and each subsequent staking must exceed `1000CET`.
+The first staking for the validator must exceed `10000 CET` and each subsequent staking must exceed `1000 CET`.
 Based on overall staking ranking, the blockchain will select the top 101 nodes as validators in every 200 blocks.
 The validator has the obligation to generate blocks and verify on-chain info.
 In return, the validator will be rewarded with block commission fees and a certain amount of block production reward (currently `1 CET`) on the basis of the proportion of their staking.

 2. Staking